C-elegans-VNC/VNC-Dist/README.md

 ### Notes
-SAM-Plus should run on a system with a dedicated GPU like NVIDIA GeForce RTX
+SAM-Plus should run on a system with a dedicated GPU like NVIDIA GeForce RTX.